OUR GUIDING PRINCIPLES AND PEOPLE

 2018-2019 BOARD MEMBERS

-Rotary is led by a diverse team of top executives.
-Whether developing Rotary policy, providing financial support, managing a global staff, or advancing Rotary’s strategic plan, each member of the team is dedicated to helping our members connect and take action to create sustainable change.
+Rotary is led by a diverse team of top executives on an annual election basis.
+Whether developing Rotary policy, providing financial support, reporting on their area of responsibility, or advancing Rotary’s strategic plan, each member of the team is dedicated to helping our members connect and take action to create sustainable, lasting change in our community.
+Rotary Central Cayman Islands Ltd is a Non-Profit Organisation registered in the Cayman Islands effective 16 July 2018.
+NPO registration #232

 I love Rotary because it is an organization that is driven by its membership.
 Through these relationships, springs the will to do service in our communities both local and abroad.
 Serving together only strengthens the fellowship we have and the resolve to do what we can.
 Rotarians are inspirational.
 Rotarians are people of action